engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 ![](./img/opacity1.jpg)

-(!!!)
-Note: When using the opacity property to add transparency to the background of an element, all of its child elements inherit the same transparency.
+🔨 Warning: When using the opacity property to add transparency to the background of an element, <span style="color:red">all of its child elements inherit the same transparency</span>.
 This can make the text inside a fully transparent element hard to read.

 **Transparency using RGBA**